Thinking about buying a toaster oven? Or perhaps you’d just like to know more about cooking & heating times for yours.

 Testing preheating on 2 toaster ovens

 Top: For the first toaster oven I used a typical-size Black and Decker TO1675W (1500W) model.
 Bottom: Setting up the larger Cuisinart TOA-60 model, which is not only an oven but features an air fryer as well (1800W power).
-For both I used a high accuracy, high temperature probe and digital thermometer.
+For both, I used a high-accuracy, high-temperature probe with a digital thermometer.

 I used these models for testing:

 - Black and Decker TO1675W toaster oven with 1,500W rated power